Van Gogh in

-One of Vincent's favourite places in Nuenen was the old church tower that stood just outside the village.
+One of Vincent’s favourite places in Nuenen was the old church tower that stood just outside of the village.
 He painted and drew the fifteenth-century tower dozens of times, for instance in The Old Tower at Dusk, The Old Tower at Nuenen with a Ploughman, De oude kerktoren (“The Old Church Tower”), and The Old Church Tower at Nuenen.
-The tower could be seen from the parsonage’s back garden and appears in some works depicting it, although Vincent often put the structure in the wrong place.
+The tower could be seen from the parsonage’s back garden and is depicted in some of the views Vincent painted of it, although Vincent often placed the structure in the wrong position.

 While Vincent was still living in The Hague in 1883, his brother Theo wrote to him about his parents’ new home and mentioned the tower.
 Vincent replied:

 “What you say about their new surroundings is most interesting.
 I certainly would like to try doing that kind of old church and churchyard with sandy graves and old wooden crosses.”
 Read the complete letter

 The tower was demolished in 1885.
 On 2 June of that year, Vincent wrote in dismay:

 “The old tower is being pulled down next week!
 The spire’s already off ” Read the complete letter